Lichongjie/FSCache/README.md

 # FSCache
+include :

-a client on-heap cache module for filesystem such as alluxio
+### a client on-heap cache module for filesystem
+### a packet level cache for storage mmap bytebuffer reference to Heap to reduce trap